micag2025/Agentic_AI_Developer_Certification_Project2/README.md

  - _Multi-Agent Collaboration_: Design agents with distinct roles that communicate and coordinate effectively
  - _Agent Orchestration_: Use an orchestration framework (LangGraph) for workflow management

 ## Requirements
 • Use of LangGraph  orchestration framework
-• At least three distinct agents with: Different roles (e.g., planner vs executor), Defined communication channels or memory sharing
-• Use of Model Context Protocol (MCP): implement agent interfaces and communication patterns compatible with MCP to ensure interoperability, modularity, and persistence support
-• A goal-driven flow: agents must work together to solve a user-defined problem or task (e.g.,multi-document summarizer, multi-turn form filler)

- The system includes the following Components:
+• The system includes a Multi-Agent System:
- 1. Multi-Agent System (minimum 3 agents)
-    - At least 3 agents with distinct roles working together
+    - At least 3 agents (4? agents) with distinct roles working together
     - Clear communication or coordination between agents
-    - Use an orchestration framework (LangGraph)
+    - Use a LangGraph orchestration framework
- 2. Tool Integration
+• The system includes a Tool Integration:
-     - Your system should integrate at least 3 different tools
+   - The system integrates at least 3 different tools
-     - Tools can be built-in (LangChain tools) or custom implementations
+   - Tools are built-in (LangChain tools) or custom implementations
-     - Tools should extend capabilities beyond basic LLM responses (e.g., web search, math calculations, file processing, API calls, etc.)
+   - Tools extend capabilities beyond basic LLM responses (e.g., web search, math calculations, file processing, API calls, etc.)

  Optional Enhancements:
 - Human-in-the-loop interactions
-- Use of communication protocol such as MCP
+- Use of communication protocol such as MCP  ( Use of Model Context Protocol (MCP): implement agent interfaces and communication patterns compatible with MCP to ensure interoperability, modularity, and persistence support)
 - Formal evaluation metrics and benchmarking against baselines

 ## Deliverables
 • A multi-agent system with a clearly orchestrated workflow
 • Demonstration script or UI that showcases the collaboration
 • README explaining agent roles, task flow, and evaluation logic
-• Optional logs or performance summaries

 ## Use Case
 Cross-Publication Insight Assistant